project

 Regulations and water safety planning

-GWRC water experts will discuss the implementation of integrative and cost-effective monitoring programs to detect emerging water quality issues that are not adequately covered by existing guidelines and regulations to ensure drinking water consumer’s exposure safety.
+GWRC water experts discussed the implementation of integrative and cost-effective monitoring programs to detect emerging water quality issues that are not adequately covered by existing guidelines and regulations to ensure drinking water consumer’s exposure safety.

 Objectives

-This project aims to demonstrate an innovative water quality and safety assessment framework in a practical setting, and to support water experts in the implementation of effect-based monitoring in integrative and cost-effective monitoring programmes to detect emerging water quality issues.
-User guidance will be provided to operators and/or local authorities on the selection of bioassays, the interpretation of bioassay data, the establishment of decision-making support for the operating practices on the upgrading/improvement of the supply chain.
-Furthermore, a selection of case studies will be used to demonstrate the implementation of a combination of tools to assess the effectiveness of treatment stages, and the use of effect-based monitoring in Water Safety Plans.
-Ultimately, this leads towards a more efficient implementation of bioanalytical tools in the Water Safety Plans across the global water sector.
+This project aimed to demonstrate an innovative water quality and safety assessment framework in a practical setting, and to support water experts in the implementation of effect-based monitoring in integrative and cost-effective monitoring programmes to detect emerging water quality issues.
+User guidance was provided to operators and/or local authorities on the selection of bioassays, the interpretation of bioassay data, and the establishment of decision-making support for the operating practices on the upgrading/improvement of the supply chain.
+Furthermore, a selection of case studies were used to demonstrate the implementation of a combination of tools to assess the effectiveness of treatment stages, and the use of effect-based monitoring in Water Safety Plans.
+Ultimately, this will lead towards a more efficient implementation of bioanalytical tools in the Water Safety Plans across the global water sector.